Canada police ready to move in to clear trucker-led protests

 The objective was simply to "deal with the current threat and to get the situation fully under control," he said.

-Early Thursday groups of police officers could be seen unloading from buses and filing into the parliamentary precinct in Ottawa where the trucks have been parked for weeks.
+Throughout the day police officers could be seen filing into the parliamentary precinct in Ottawa where the truckers appeared to dig in.

 In a statement, Chief Steve Bell said "a methodical and well-resourced plan" would be carried out over the coming days "to take back the entirety of the downtown core and every occupied space."